zenxr/alexandria/README.md

 * Provide user accounts to manage progress, favorites, history, and etc of the media provided.

 ### Launching

-`docker-compose up -d` - run the containers in detached mode.
+`docker-compose build` - build the containers (only needed the first run and after modification) `docker-compose up -d` - run the containers in detached mode.

 The `docker-compose.yml` file is responsible for configuring how each container is spun up and setting up the environment to allow communication between containers.